 9 nights accommodation and taxes, meals as noted (BLD), all transfers, all guided tours as noted.

-This is a full service semi-private tour program using local lodge based guides and drivers.
+This is a semi-guided tour program using local lodge based guides and drivers.
 There may be other guests sharing the rides from time to time.
 Accommodation is in a variety of small, specialised lodges.
 OTS La Selva is the most basic being a research station, however meals are very good and the chance to meet students and scientists makes the stay well worth it for anyone interested in birds.

 The Birds of Costa Rica program can be modified to suit your particular interests.
 All the logisitics pre arranged by contacting us in advance.